ss0832/BiasPotentialAddition/README.md

 Example 1) `-kda 2.0 60 1,2,3,4`

 With a spring constant of 2.0 a.u. and an equilibrium angle of 60 degrees, apply a potential so that the dihedral angles of the planes formed by the 1st, 2nd, and 3rd atoms and the 2nd, 3rd, and 4th atoms approach 60 degrees.

+`-xtb`

+Use extended tight binding method.
+(It is required tblite (python module).)

+Example 1) `-xtb GFN2-xTB`

+Use GFN2-xTB method to optimize molecular structure.

  - Other options are experimental.